 Steve Lindauer has been chief executive officer of The Association of Union Constructors since September 2006.

-Lindauer has been actively involved in the construction industry for more than 27 years.
-In recent years, Lindauer has completed specialized training in association management and executive leadership, and has skillfully shepparded the association through a rebirth in terms of membership, governance and mission.
-He serves as a spokesman and advocate for union contractors, and is regularly cited as an industry expert in national trade publications.
+Lindauer has been actively involved in the construction and maintenance industry for over 35 years.
+He serves as a spokesman and advocate for union construction and maintenance industry, and is regularly cited as an industry expert in national trade publications.
+In recent years, Lindauer has completed specialized training in association management and executive leadership, and has skillfully shepherded TAUC (formerly the National Erectors Association) through a rebirth in terms of membership, governance and mission.

-Lindauer is a member of the Joint Administrative Committee to the Plan for the Settlement of Jurisdictional Disputes, a trustee of Helmets to Hardhats and maintains professional membership with the American Society of Association Executives.
+Lindauer is a member of the Joint Administrative Committee to the Plan for the Settlement of Jurisdictional Disputes, Secretary of Helmets to Hardhats Program, sits on the Board of Directors of the Construction Labor Research Council and maintains professional membership with the American Society of Association Executives.

-Lindauer earned his bachelor of arts degree in political science, with a minor in economics, from Alfred University in Alfred, New York.
-He also holds a master of science degree in industrial relations and human resource management from American University.
+Lindauer earned his Bachelor of Arts degree in political science, with a minor in economics, from Alfred University in Alfred, New York.
+He also holds a Master of Science degree in industrial relations and human resource management from The American University in Washington, D.C.

 Todd Mustard is senior director of member services and government affairs.
 In this role he is engaged in the recruitment and retention of TAUC's Governing, Regular, Local Employer Organization, and Affiliate Members.
 New and existing affinity programs, and products and services are also under his purview.
 He also assists in creating the content for TAUC's annual Leadership Conference and Safety-Labor Forums, such as the State of the Union Construction Industry Forum held in Washington, DC each December.